rohansh-tty/Kcet_Frontend/README.md

+# KCET Cutoff Analyzer

+### Context:
+The Karnataka Common Entrance Test (KCET) is an annual entrance exam conducted by the Karnataka Examination Authority (KEA) for admission into various undergraduate courses in engineering, architecture, pharmacy, agriculture, and other allied courses offered by colleges in the state of Karnataka.

 ## Pain Point

  The default cutoff list from KEA is huge and confusing.
 Creating a custom table for specific filters would help in the Application process.
 I had this pain point while I was applying and recently when my brother was.